We buy or can help you sell Surveying & Scientific Related Antiques!!

 user does not have the need to shoot vertical angles but did need to

-On the right is what is known as an Alidade.
+On the rleft is what is known as an Alidade.
 It is

-a level scope mounted to a base plate.
-These
+basically a level scope mounted to a base plate.
+This type of

-were used in the field to help draw maps and were used in conjunction with a
+was used in the field to help draw maps layout roads and were used in conjunction with a

 plane table & tripod.
-They come in different sizes, such as
+They come in different forms and sizes,

 high post, low post, explorer, and others for different